-Current and preceding twelve weeks' weighted average market price where investment is proposed to be made in listed securities; and N/A Fair value determined in terms of sub-regulation (1) of regulation 5 for investments in unlisted securities; As stated abc date of subscr at the time.
-PKR 10 per sh of TN's share subscribe to s
+Current and preceding twelve weeks' weighted average market price where investment is proposed to be made in listed securities; and N/A Fair value determined in terms of sub-regulation (1) of regulation 5 for investments in unlisted securities; As stated above the number of securities would be determined on the date of subscription and the fair value of shares will also be determined at the time.
+PKR 10 per share is the par value of the share and the latest offer price of TN's shares.
+The Company and other remaining shareholders shall subscribe to shares of TN at PKR 10 per share.

-Disclosures under Regulation 3(c): N/A (c)
+(c) Disclosures under Regulation 3(c): N/A